ontio/ontology-java-sdk/docs/en/auth.md

      ||gasprice|Gas price|
      |Return value instruction|Transaction hash||

-5. String withdraw(String initiatorOntid,String password,String contractAddr,String delegate, String role,long keyNo,Account payerAcct,long gaslimit,long gasprice)
+5. String withdraw(String initiatorOntid,String password,byte[] salt,String contractAddr,String delegate, String role,long keyNo,Account payerAcct,long gaslimit,long gasprice)

 The role owner can withdraw the role delegation in advance. initiator is the initiator, delegate is the role delegator, and the initiator can withdraw the role from the delegator in advance.